Eczbek/xieite/docs/io/style.md

 # gcufl::io::style
 A namespace of constant ANSI styles.
-Some styles may be stacked.
+Some styles may be combined.
 ## Example
 ```cpp
 #include <gcufl/io.hpp>